Decentral-DAO/AO/INSTALL.md

 - `yarn install`
 - `yarn compile`

-There are now 4 scripts, `yarn buildFront` compiles the vue code in /dist. `yarn buildBack` builds the production server in /production. `yarn serve` starts the hot reloading server for editing styles.

 At this point you will should be ready to run the app. `yarn start` On first start it should create a rethinkdb database called 'dctrl' and a table on it called 'events'.
 This is where all of the data of the app will be stored, in a single table of events.
 An initial member (dctrl) will be created with password 1235 that can be used for initial auth into the app.

 Alternatively you can use `yarn serve` to startup the vue hot-reloading.
 In this mode any changes you make to the /src/ folder will be immeadiately displayed.
 This is useful while editing the frontend components or templating new functionality.

 To recap the dctrl-ao scripts are:
-- `yarn build` # compile the vue code to /dist
+- `yarn buildFront` # compile the vue code to /dist
+- `yarn buildBack` # compile the server code to /production
+- `yarn serve` # hot reloading + dev-tools (https://addons.mozilla.org/en-US/firefox/addon/vue-js-devtools/)
 - `yarn start` # eventstate server & web app, hosted at http://localhost:8003
-- `yarn serve` # hot reloading + dev-tools (https://addons.mozilla.org/en-US/firefox/addon/vue-js-devtools/)

-You should now be able to navigate to localhost:8003 to find the dctrl-ao admin console.
+You should now be able to navigate to localhost:8003 to find the ao admin console.
 Log in as the first user (dctrl:1235).

 # 10. Connect any rfid scanning Pi's
 See the setup instructions at (https://github.com/dctrl-ao/fobtap)